card-io/card.io-iOS-SDK/README.md

 For a quick first look at card.io, we have included a very small sample application that you can build and run.

+1. **Get the latest SDK by downloading an archive of [the most recent release](https://github.com/card-io/card.io-iOS-SDK/releases).**
-Simply open the `SampleApp` folder and follow the instructions in the `README.md` file you find there.
+2. Simply open the `SampleApp` folder and follow the instructions in the `README.md` file you find there.

 Instructions